532343lk/ComputerScienceIndividualPaper/README.md

 # ComputerScienceIndividualPaper

+The code was partially written together with another student Vlad Miron (523152)

 This code gives the implementation of our version of the MSMP(+) model.
 We start by extracting model words from the data representation using 2 regexes.
 Then we create a binary matrix with model words as rows and products as columns.
 We shorten this matrix using the minhash technique, and then perform LSH to find candidate pairs.
 Finally, we run a complete linkage hierarchical clustering on the dissimilarity matrix between all products to find teh predicted candidates.